-Mattias: I have two things to thank for being this patient and steroid free so long.
+Mattias: I have two things to thank for being this patient and steroid-free for so long.
 Those are my wonderful girlfriend, and all the topical steroid withdrawal (TSW)/eczema accounts on Instagram.
-My girlfriend has stood up for me in all weathers and supported me through this in all kinds of ways.
+My girlfriend has stood up for me in all weather and supported me through this in all kinds of ways.
 Without her, I wouldn't be free from steroids for as long as I have been today!

 Connecting with others

 The Instagram accounts with eczema and TSW people have been an awesome way to connect with people who are suffering the same way as I do.
 I feel connected and that I'm not fighting this on my own.
 It's really awesome to see that people have the same good/bad days as I do.
 It's really a supportive community.
 People are so willing to comfort each other and share tips about what's working and not working for them.
 The best part is seeing people who have been down the road to hell getting their lives back.
 It spreads so much joy in me for them and gives so much hope for all of us to continue.
 I think it's really good to document both the good and the bad days.